Last updated: February 10, 2018

 The former Lisbon rope tow was handed over to students of Littleton High School to rebuild, while Home Depot provided a new warming hut and Bretton Woods a snowcat.

 Mt.
-Eustis Ski Hill opened in mid February 2015, serviced by a short portable rope tow.
-A longer rope tow was installed in 2015-16.
+Eustis Ski Hill opened in mid February 2015 with the lower slope serviced by a short portable rope tow.
+A longer rope tow was installed in 2015-16, serving the entire main slope.

 |"Its been along road sence the Mt Eustis Ski Hill board members organized to re-open,the amount of hoops we had to jump thru seemed endless just to get all the red tape issues in order, our last final hurble was to aquire our 501 C (3) status, which pretty much took a year, its been allmost a month and we finally have it in hand !Due to waiting on our non profit status our fund raising efforts had to be put on hold, but now we are putting a aggresive fund raising program together, to date we have gotten a lot done on the hill,in the next 2 months we plan on finishing the construction of the rope tow, lighting,warming hut for the first up comming season,a large local ski area has donated a groomer which is huge!We are behind the 8 ball in a way,but looks like the people of the region will help make sure we get give the best to re open this season after 40-years of being closed,and of course a lot of help from ma ma nature would help!Geof Lopus Mt Eustis Board Member"|